Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 http://www.digi.com/pdf/ds_xbeemultipointmodules.pdf

-Note; there are very many other wireless network device around and also protocols.
+Note: there are very many other wireless network devices around, and also protocols.
 The board I have used as an example is well established with plenty of support.

 Concurrently;

-The programmer should start studying the manual and developing program; http://ftp1.digi.com/support/documentation/90002002.pdf
+The programmer should start studying the manual and developing the program; http://ftp1.digi.com/support/documentation/90002002.pdf

-Notes from reading an Xbee module's manual at what looks possible and useful;
+Notes from reading an XBee module's manual on what looks possible and useful;

-- It appears that there is supply voltage monitor A/D channel.
+- It appears that there is a supply voltage monitor A/D channel.
 This is useful because there was no spare A/D channel or capacity in this evaluation version of the CADSTAR tool I am using to add more circuitry.
-In any case there is no intention to leave the module running more than a few days before recharging the battery's.
+In any case, there is no intention to leave the module running more than a few days before recharging the batteries.

-- Turn on input pull up resistors as necessary in order to save adding resistors to the circuit.
+- Turn on input pull-up resistors as necessary to save adding resistors to the circuit.

-- Internal temperature channel is not available with the general purpose modules.
+- The internal temperature channel is not available with the general-purpose modules.
 But it is available with the PRO versions, I have read.

-- Because the board is only for internal use it can be patched if necessary.
-This would not be the case the the board were to become a commercial product.
+- Because the board is only for testing, it can be patched if necessary.
+It will not be resold.

 These things need to be checked.